Planting trees, changing lives

 We train farmers in agroforestry and sustainable land use - so that they can grow vibrant regional economies, thriving food systems, and a healthier planet.

-Dave and Grace Deppner founded TREES after witnessing the link between deforestation and poverty while volunteering in the Philippines.
+Dave Deppner founded TREES after witnessing the link between deforestation and poverty while volunteering in the Philippines.

-TREES’ small team establishes headquarters in Silver Spring and begins reaching farmers around the world.
+TREES’ small team establishes headquarters in the United States and begins reaching farmers around the world.

 The Forest Garden Approach

 In 2015, the team streamlined its model to focus on the Forest Garden Approach, ensuring longterm impact on people and planet.

 TREES joined the UN Decade of Ecosystem Restoration in 2021.
 We pledge to reach one billion trees by 2030.
 Learn more.